northbright/Notes/Redis/Install/Install_and_Config_Redis_on_CentOS.md

   * `make`
   * `make test`
   * `sudo make install`
-    This will copy following binaries to `/usr/local/bin`:
+    This will copy redis binaries to `/usr/local/bin`:
-        * redis-benchmark
-        * redis-check-aof
-        * redis-check-dump
-        * redis-cli
-        * redis-sentinel
-        * redis-server

 #### Config Redis as a Service